-Notice of Annual Meeting of Shareholders - May 13, 2010
+Notice of Annual Meeting of Shareholders - May 12, 2011

-The Annual Meeting of Shareholders of The Washington Post Company will be held in the Auditorium, The Washington Post Building, 1150 15th Street, NW, Washington, DC 20071, on Thursday, May 13, 2010, at 9:00 a.m., Eastern Daylight Saving Time, for the following purposes:
+The Annual Meeting of Shareholders of The Washington Post Company will be held in the Auditorium, The Washington Post Building, 1150 15th Street, NW, Washington, DC 20071, on Thursday, May 12, 2011, at 9:00 a.m., Eastern Daylight Saving Time, for the following purposes:

 - 1. To elect Directors for the ensuing year, as more fully described in the accompanying Proxy Statement. - 2.
-To consider and act upon certain amendments to the Company's Incentive Compensation Plan. - 3.
+For the Class A Shareholders, on an advisory basis, to approve the compensation paid in 2010 to the named executive officers of the Company. - 3.
+For the Class A Shareholders, on an advisory basis, to vote on how frequently such votes on compensation should occur in the future. - 4.
 To transact such other business as may properly come before the Meeting or any adjournment thereof.

-The Board of Directors has fixed the close of business on March 8, 2010, as the record date for the determination of shareholders entitled to notice of and to vote at the Annual Meeting.
+The Board of Directors has fixed the close of business on March 7, 2011, as the record date for the determination of shareholders entitled to notice of and to vote at the Annual Meeting.